No-Trade-No-Life/Yuan/README.md

 - [@yuants/app-telegram-monitor](apps/telegram-monitor) Deploys a Telegram monitoring service to relay messages to other terminals.
 - [@yuants/app-alert-receiver](apps/alert-receiver) Deploys an alert reception service that forwards alerts to notification terminals.

+#### Agent

+An Agent is a trading bot/strategy program that can automatically execute trading strategies and make decisions based on market data and account information.
+Agents can backtest on historical data or perform live trading with real-time data.
+You can customize an Agent's behavior and strategies.

+- [@yuants/kernel](libraries/kernel) Provides a time-series simulation environment that can be combined with modules for different purposes.
+- [@yuants/agent](libraries/agent) A Kernel-based trading bot containing the core trading strategy logic.
+- [@yuants/app-agent](apps/agent) Deploys a standalone terminal as an Agent daemon service.
+You can run Agents in **live mode**, which automatically corrects historical data errors and restarts Agents after crashes.

+#### Trade Execution

+In the trade execution phase, we use an execution engine to convert an Agent's simulated positions into actual trading orders.
+The execution engine sends these orders to exchanges or other trading platforms.

+- [@yuants/app-trade-copier](apps/trade-copier) Deploys a terminal as a trade copying service that monitors source accounts and ensures target accounts mirror them.

+For multiple accounts, a transfer controller handles inter-account fund movements:

+- [@yuants/app-transfer-controller](apps/transfer-controller) A service that monitors transfer requests and ensures completion of inter-account transfers.

+You can even build a logistics network to automatically balance funds between accounts according to strategies:

+- [@yuants/app-risk-manager](apps/risk-manager) Deploys a terminal as a risk management service that makes transfer decisions based on configured risk parameters.

-#### Libraries
+#### Utilities

 - [@yuants/utils](libraries/utils) General utilities not found in community packages.
-- [@yuants/kernel](libraries/kernel) Core of Time-Machine for historical/future time travel.
-Includes useful units and scenarios.
-- [@yuants/agent](libraries/agent) Trading bot framework containing strategy core.
 - [@yuants/extension](libraries/extension) Defines extension interfaces for enhanced functionality.

-#### Applications

-- [@yuants/app-market-data-collector](apps/market-data-collector) Deploys a market data collection service that continuously gathers data from market terminals.
-- [@yuants/app-data-collector](apps/data-collector) General-purpose data collection service for any data series (market data collector's generalized version).
-- [@yuants/app-agent](apps/agent) Deploys an Agent daemon service for running Agents in **live mode**, with automatic error correction and crash recovery.
-- [@yuants/app-trade-copier](apps/trade-copier) Deploys a trade copying service that mirrors source account activity to target accounts.
-- [@yuants/app-account-composer](apps/account-composer) Deploys an account aggregation service combining multiple account balances into a unified view.
+- [@yuants/app-account-composer](apps/account-composer) Deploys an account aggregation service that combines multiple account balances into a unified view.
-- [@yuants/app-general-datasource](apps/general-data-source) Deploys a generalized data source service combining multiple specific sources (useful for creating price indices).
+- [@yuants/app-general-datasource](apps/general-data-source) Deploys a generalized data source service that combines multiple specific sources (useful for creating price indices).
-- [@yuants/app-general-realtime-data-source](apps/general-realtime-data-source) Real-time version of general data source for creating index price ticks.
+- [@yuants/app-general-realtime-data-source](apps/general-realtime-data-source) The real-time version of the general data source, useful for creating index price ticks.
 - [@yuants/app-k8s-manifest-operator](apps/k8s-manifest-operator) Deploys a Kubernetes manifest operator that ensures cluster state matches CRD definitions.
-- [@yuants/app-transfer-controller](apps/transfer-controller) Transfer service that monitors and executes inter-account transfers.
-- [@yuants/app-risk-manager](apps/risk-manager) Deploys a risk management service that makes transfer decisions based on configured risk parameters.

 #### Web UI